cryogars/density-models/README.md

 <details open>
   <summary><h2>Overview</summary>

 This study proposes a machine learning model for estimating snowpack bulk density ($\rho_s$) from snow depth ($HS$) and other variables that can be measured or derived from the date and location of $HS$ measurements.
+This repository contains:

 <ul>